Antitrust cases against Google by the European Union: Decision and impact

 Some competition lawyers argue that Google's entire business model relies on the profitability of its search advertising results and that the non-discrimination obligation imposed by the Commission could threaten the viability of Google's business' two-sided model whereby customers (Google's advertisers or the rivals' advertisers) are selected in a discretionary manner in order to provide free services (search toolbar on third-party websites).

 Given that Google had already changed its behaviour, after receiving the Commission's Statement of Objections in 2016, there are nonetheless no discussions on compliance with the Commission's decision.

-On June 4, 2019, Google and Alphabet v Commission appealed the decision in front of the General Court.
+On 4 June 2019, Google and Alphabet appealed the decision in front of the General Court.

 Adtech investigation

 The EU Commission is currently investigating at Google's potential anti-competitive behaviour in the Adtech space.

 Fitbit acquisition investigation

-On June 15, 2020, Google notified its intended acquisition of Fitbit to the EU Commission.
+On 15 June 2020, Google notified its intended acquisition of Fitbit to the EU Commission.
 Fitbit is an American company active in the development, manufacturing and distribution of wearable devices (both smartwatches and fitness trackers) and connected scales in the health and wellness sector.
-On August 4, 2020, the European Commission announced that it would be launching an in-depth investigation into Google's proposed acquisition of the fitness tracker and health platform, Fitbit, under the EU Merger Regulation.
+On 4 August 2020, the European Commission announced that it would be launching an in-depth investigation into Google's proposed acquisition of the fitness tracker and health platform, Fitbit, under the EU Merger Regulation.
 The commission expressed its concern that the acquisition would further entrench Google's dominant position in the online advertising market, with the potential augmentation of user health and fitness data from Fitbit.